Top Glaucoma Doctors in Fort Myers

 Glaucoma is a leading cause of blindness in the United States, and early detection is the best defense.
 You will find the top glaucoma doctors in Fort Myers at Elmquist Eye Group.

-Using state-of-the-art technology, E. Trevor Elmquist, DO, founder of Elmquist Eye Group, and his highly skilled associates, provide a full spectrum of eye care services in a comfortable and caring setting.
+Using state-of-the-art technology, our doctors provide a full spectrum of eye care services in a comfortable and caring setting.

 Are there Different Types of Glaucoma?